isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     template<typename Iter>
         void sort(Iter b, Iter e);  // sort [b:e)

-    sort(data,data+100);
+    sort(data, data + 100);

 Here, we use the compiler's knowledge about the size of the array, the type of elements, and how to compare `double`s.

 With C++11 plus [concepts](#???), we can do better still

-    void sort(Sortable& c); // Sortable specifies that c must be a random-access sequence of elements comparable with <
+    // Sortable specifies that c must be a
+    // random-access sequence of elements comparable with < void sort(Sortable& c);

     sort(c);